 Program tuition and costs are established by the State Board of Community Colleges.
 Please visit Tuition and Costs for up-to-date costs.

-Graduates should qualify for positions in a wide range of government agencies, manufacturing, and service organizations.
-Employment opportunities include entry-level purchasing, material management, warehousing, inventory, transportation coordinators, and logistics analysts.
+Graduates should qualify for positions in a range of government agencies, manufacturing and service organizations.
+Employment opportunities include entry-level purchasing, material management, warehousing, inventory, transportation coordinators and logistics analysts.

 Industry Customized Learning Program

-In addition to our flexible 8-week and 16-week curriculum courses advertised in the fall and spring through Webadvisor, our program is ready to meet your company’s business training needs through tailored, for-credit curriculum
+In addition to Wake Tech's flexible eight-week and 16-week curriculum courses advertised in the fall and spring through Webadvisor, the program is ready to meet your company’s business training needs through tailored, for-credit curriculum.